The Biggest Loser season 12: Week 5

 Sunny won the first challenge and went home with Bob for the time being.
 At the challenge, all three teams have to carry two cups of soda and then putting them in glass cylinders.
 In the end, the red team won the challenge and gets two weeks worth in the Biggest Loser resort.
 The red team weighs in first.
 They lost 29 lbs. as a team with Vinny losing 10 lbs., Courtney and Jessica losing 6 lbs., and Ramon losing 7 lbs.
 The blue team weighs in next and for Becky and Bonnie to be safe, they need to lose more than 11 lbs.
 And the 2 ladies both hit that goal with Bonnie losing 4 lbs. and Becky losing 8 lbs.
 The black team weighs in last with Sunny being the only person weighing in for the black team.
 The rest of the black team perform well with John losing 12 lbs., Antone losing 4 lbs., Joe losing 7 lbs., and Jennifer losing 8 lbs.
 Now it is time for Sunny to weigh-in and in order for the black team to be safe, she needs to lose more than 6 lbs.
 She hit that goal with a shocking 14 lbs.
 The red team loses the weigh in and Courtney is sent home.
-Since starting the Biggest Loser, Courtney weighs 205 lbs. and wants to give her prize to her mom.
+Since starting the Biggest Loser, Courtney weighs 205 lbs. and wants to give her prize to her sister.